 Because an individual’s moral code is dependent on the unique environment in which they were raised, these internal moral codes are not a useful source of guidelines for laws or policies.
-Instead, Goals must be defined using Matchist philosophy, and Matchspecs identified or created that will guide us toward achieving them, perhaps in spite of our existing moral codes.
+Instead, goals must be defined using matchist philosophy, and provisions of The Code identified or created that will guide us toward achieving them, perhaps in spite of our existing moral codes.

 A thousand years ago, your moral code would probably compel you to report neighbors, friends, or relatives who had committed blasphemy against the Church or sedition against the king or emperor of the land you lived in, knowing that this could result in them being tortured, disemboweled and dismembered while still alive, or perhaps burned at the stake.
 And you might even attend these events as public entertainment!
 The connection to survival is a little more tenuous in this case, but the argument of the Church would include the possibility that failure to suppress this kind of dissent could cause the “wrath of God” to fall on your people, jeopardizing the survival of your group.
 The argument from the ruling class might include the same claim since many if not most people believed (or at least professed to believe) that the king/emperor occupied that position by “divine right”.
 More practically, the breakdown or overthrow of either of these organizations might pose an existential threat because without them incursions from neighboring states would go unanswered and organizing production and living situations would be much more difficult.

 A couple of hundred years ago, acceptance of owning, and indeed even abusing, other human beings as slaves and denying women the right to vote and other freedoms would most likely have been a part of your moral code.
 These practices too would have been endorsed by the Church and the ruling elites as necessary components of maintaining order and economic growth, which although still more tenuous, in some sense a loss of these things still represented a threat to you and your people.